npes87184/S2TDroid/README.md

 Features
 ========
 1. light weight and no AD transformer
+2. auto detect input languate, auto determine S to T or T to S
-2. support GBK and UTF-8 input encode
+3. support GBK, UTF-8, BIG5 and Unicode input encode
-3. auto detect encode
+4. auto detect encode
-4. support choose UTF-8 or Unicode to output file
+5. support choose UTF-8 or Unicode to output file
-5. very fast, 1m txt only need some seconds
+6. very fast, 1m txt only need some seconds
-6. auto detect bookname
+7. auto detect bookname
-7. don't need internet
+8. don't need internet
-8. support txt, trc and lrc
+9. support txt, trc, srt, ssa, ass, saa and lrc
-9. add a checkbox that can determine the output file name
+10. add a checkbox that can determine the output file name
-10. Material Design
+11. Material Design
+12, transform bubble, you can transform anywhere!

 Picture
 ========